gotoConversion/goto_conversion/README.md

 # Abstract

 Our proposed method `goto_conversion` reduces all inverse odds by the same units of standard error.
 This attempts to consider the favourite-longshot bias by utilising the proportionately wider standard errors implied for inverses of longshot odds and vice-versa.
-Our experiments show `goto_conversion` converts betting odds to probabilities more robustly than all three of these existing methods.

 This package primarily implements `goto_conversion`, but also includes other functions, such as `efficient_shin_conversion`.
 The Shin conversion [[2](#2)] is originally a numerical solution but according to [[3](#3)], we can enhance its efficiency by reduction to an analytical solution.
 We have implemented the enhanced Shin conversion proposed by [[3](#3)] as `efficient_shin_conversion` in this package.